re-ops/re-docs/quickstart/README.md

 wget https://corretto.aws/downloads/latest/amazon-corretto-8-x64-linux-jdk.deb
 sudo dpkg -i amazon-corretto-8-x64-linux-jdk.deb sudo apt-get -f install
-# and git we will need it next
-sudo apt-get install git -y
 ```

 We will use [Re-cipes](https://github.com/re-ops/re-cipes) here in provision and setup the tooling and repositories required to run Re-ops: